 This information ties in with one of the more unusual records from the area; the parish registers of Legan Roman Catholic Church state that a Mary Moxham was baptised on 4th February 1889 and that exactly one week later she married a James McKeon of Clygeen, Legan (across the road from Kilglass Church).
 Evidently Mary converted from her Protestant faith in order to marry a Catholic – a rare occurrence in 19th century Ireland, as was the fact that she was well into her 50s when she married.
 They are probably the James and Mary McKeon living at Furze, Legan, in the 1901 census, in which case James died in 1908 and Mary died in 1917.
 John Greene adds that a Jemmy McKeown of Lurgan townland in Legan, who had a brother named Micky, left ‘Union Cottage’ to his nephew Jem Farrell upon his death.
 Mary Moxham is recorded as being present at the death of her mother, Eliza or Betty Moxham, in 1876 (aged about 70 and buried at Tashinny), adding another date to the family tree.

 James Moxham sr. seems to have changed occupation and address often.
 Born to George and Betty sometime in the early 1830s, he described himself as a coachman or a farmer while living at Oldtown (1876/1877), a servant while at Kildevan (1879/1881 – this could be Kildevin House, near Street), a labourer at Breany (1884), a coachman at Coolamber Manor (1887/1891 – ‘coachman’ might mean the forerunner of a modern taxi driver but, in this context, was probably the personal chauffeur for the ‘big house’), and a shepherd or a labourer at Tennalick (1893/1906).
 He was also posthumously described as a caretaker in his daughter’s marriage certificate.
 At Tennalick the family lived in a solid stone or brick 2-to-4 room house, according to the 1901 census.
 James jr., then 17, was a farm labourer, and he was possibly the same James Moxham of Colehill mentioned in the Longford Leader of July 1908 as growing an experimental plot of ‘mangle manures’ for the Longford Committee of Agriculture.
 James sr. died at Tennalick in January 1906 and, like his parents, was buried at nearby Tashinny.
+“A man the name of Moxham” was later remembered for having cut down an old cursed tree in Tenelick – presumably one of this family.
 In the 1911 census his widow Margaret remained at Tennalick along with daughter Sarah and younger son William, now a shepherd.
 Daughter Jane was living as a domestic servant at the home of James Gallagher in Belfast.
 James jr. is possibly the James Moxon, postman, who was boarding at a house in Mohill, County Leitrim.

 In January 1913 Margaret’s sister Mary, the wife of Thomas Elliot of the Gate Lodge of Ardagh House, died (their eldest son James Elliot having been killed in the Boer War some years earlier).
 Soon afterwards the Moxham family moved to Ardagh, where James and William were added to the Church of Ireland vestry in April 1914.
 According to a later obituary, James worked at Edgeworthstown Post Office before he enlisted in the army, where he “won the respect of his superiors and fellow-postmen by his integrity and loyal comradeship”.